wennycooper/Department_Plan/README.md

 ### ROS package: Auto docking
 * Dependancy:
-* Status: (Progress: 50% It looks like we found the solution!!
-Short-term goal: will use two IR receiver + 1 IR emitter to implement prototype)
+* Status: (Progress: 75% It looks like we found the solution!!
+Short-term goal: will use four IR receivers + 3 IR emitters to implement a prototype)
 * StartDate: 2016/03/07
 * TargetDate: 2016/04/15
 * Owner: KKuei